SwissDataScienceCenter/renku/docs/how-to-guides/upgrading-renku.rst

 using Python 3.9 and image release ``0.11.0``.
 To change it, simply modify the base image referenced on that line.
 For a list of base images see `current images <https://github.com/SwissDataScienceCenter/renkulab-docker#current-images>`_.
+When choosing an updated image, try to stick to released versions like `renku/renkulab-py:3.9-0.11.0` and not ones that include a commit hash like `renku/renkulab-py:3.9-14f93c5`.
+Those are to be considered "development" versions.
-Changing the base image does not automatically mean that the Renku CLI version will also change - see the section above for details on how to update it.
+Note: changing the base image does not automatically mean that the Renku CLI version will also change - see the section above for details on how to update it.